 This annual OFASD program brings together a cross-disciplinary group of faculty and academic staff for a year-long fellowship focused on advanced topics in teaching and learning.
-The Adams Academy is named in honor of former MSU President Walter Adams and his wife and MSU faculty member emerita, Pauline Adams, in recognition of their sustained commitments to promote instructional excellence.
+The Adams Academy is named in honor of former MSU President Walter Adams and his wife and MSU faculty member emerita, Pauline Adams, in recognition of their sustained commitments to promoting instructional excellence.
 With this legacy in mind, over the course of the academic year, Adams Academy fellows:

 - complete communal and self-directed readings on educational theory and practice;

 - meet monthly to discuss select teaching and learning topics; and

 - develop a paper or presentation on a self-selected educational topic or technique; or a reflective essay.

 Adams Academy participants explore the literature on effective university teaching and learning practices and consider how this robust body of research can guide instructional decisions in the courses we teach and the learning experiences we design.
 Participants learn from and contribute to a community of teacher-scholars committed to excellence in teaching and learning in its various settings.
 Up to twelve Adams Academy members will be selected for the 2022-2023 cohort.
 Criteria for selection include evidence of the applicant’s interest in and commitment to teaching and learning, the potential to be an excellent teacher, and the potential and willingness to serve as a mentor and advocate for excellent teaching among peers.
 Each participant will be provided with $3,000 to be used for professional development related to teaching and learning.